chukrobertson/Py-PDF-Ripper/README.md

 # Py-PDF-Ripper
-v 0.11
 ---
-This notebook takes single or multipage pdfs and turns them into pandas dataframes
+This notebook/script takes single or multipage pdfs and turns them into pandas dataframes with options to export to a csv.
+This was developed on Kubuntu and Manjaro so you will encounter errors on Windows.
+I'll review any PRs and be grateful for it :)

 Requirements:
  - tabula-py (pip3 install)